 “A $30 donation will buy classroom snacks for two months, meaning my students will have two months of enthusiastic learning without the distraction of hunger.”

 The way you tell your story will affect how much you are able to raise for your classroom.
-For more tips, ideas, and examples, check out Teacher Fundraising 101.
+For more tips, ideas, and examples, check out our Fundraising Guide for Teachers.